Tap…tap…tap

 The next thing she knew, she was already back in her room.

-Ugh—fuck these papers.
+Ugh—damn these papers.
 Why didn't I just do them yesterday?
 Now look at me.
-Brilliant, Sierra.
+Brilliant, Sienna .
 Real smart.

-Even at her age, her body wanted to protest these boring details—Sierra felt like kicking her feet at the sheer amount she had to write.
-She wouldn't get paid until she finished, even if the job itself was a failure.
+Even at her age, her body wanted to protest the boredom of it all—Sienna felt like kicking her feet at the sheer amount she had to write.
+She would not get paid until she finished, even if the job itself had been a failure.

-She raised her arms high, grabbing one wrist and stretched her whole body out.
+She raised her arms high, grabbed one wrist, and stretched her whole body out.

 "mmnn—haa…"

-Blood rushed to her head, forcing a yawn out of her before she glanced at the date on the bottom left corner of her laptop.
-January twentieth—it had only been a week since she'd returned.
-Her gaze slid toward the sleeping feline beside her, Ikade's long furred tail draped across her face like a blanket of soft fluff.
+Blood rushed to her head, forcing a yawn out of her before she glanced at the date in the bottom-left corner of her laptop.
+January twentieth—it had not even been a week since she had returned.
+Her gaze slid toward the sleeping feline beside her, Ikade's long, furred tail draped across her face like a blanket of soft fluff.

-The sleeping feline curled up with her ears floppy for a change.
+The sleeping feline lay curled up, her ears floppy for a change.

-A handful of more key presses, and she was nearly done after an hour of typing and reading.
+A few more key presses, and she was nearly done.

 ding~